Computing Connection Matrices of Conley Complexes via Algebraic Morse Theory: Background

-The example above shows how a splitting can help us reduce a chain complex to a minimal homotopy equivalent complex, in the form of the chain complex generated by homology groups with trivial differentials.
-Our work considers the generalisation of this problem to poset-graded chain complexes, which we introduce in the subsequent section.
-Our main result, \Cref{thm:main}, describes how consistent splittings within each poset grade induces a contraction on the total complex that is compatible with the poset-grading.
-The smaller complex resulting from the contraction is the Conley complex, which we introduce in \Cref{def:connection_matrix}.
+The example above shows how a homology decomposition reduces a chain complex to a minimal homotopy equivalent complex, composed of homology groups with trivial differentials.
+Our work considers the generalisation of this elementary result to poset-graded chain complexes, which we introduce below.
+Our main result, \Cref{thm:main}, describes how homology decompositions of \emph{relative} chains induce a contraction on the total complex that is compatible with the poset-grading.
+The smaller complex resulting from the contraction is precisely the Conley complex, which we introduce in \Cref{def:connection_matrix}.
+We first introduce the main device with which we prove~\Cref{thm:main}, which is the homological perturbation lemma of Brown and Gugenheim~\cite{Brown1965TheTheorem, Gugenheim1972OnFibration}.